Stochastic Observability and Filter Stability under Several Criteria: Statement of the Main Results and Literature Review

+where we note that the conditional probability $P(dy_{[1,N]}|X_{1}=x_1)$ is independent of the prior measure. \item[(iii)][Observability] A POMP is {\it observable} if for every $f \in C_{b}(\mathcal{X})$ and every $\epsilon>0$ there exist $N \in \mathbb{N}$ and a measurable and bounded function $g$ (\sy{both possibly dependent on $f$ and $\epsilon$}) such that (\ref{Nstepobs}) applies.
+Note that if a POMP is $N$ step observable for some finite $N \in \mathbb{N}$ then it is {\it observable}, but the reverse implication is not necessarily the case. \end{itemize} \end{definition}

+A number of remarks are in order. \begin{remark} In the definition above, we can instead of $C_{b}(\mathcal{X})$ consider any dense subset in $C_{b}(\mathcal{X})$.
+For example, if $\mathcal{X}$ is a compact subset of $\mathbb{R}^k$, we can consider polynomials as these form a dense subset, or we can consider smooth functions defined on $\mathcal{X}$, or functions which are expressed as linear combinations of harmonics, Haar wavelets etc. An example is provided in Section \ref{example1}. \end{remark}

-\begin{definition}~ \begin{itemize} \item[(i)][One Step Observability] A POMP is said to be one step observable if for every $f \in C_{b}(\mathcal{X}),\epsilon>0$, $\exists$ a measurable and bounded function $g:\mathcal{Y} \to \mathbb{R}$ such that \begin{small} \end{small} \item[(ii)][$N$ Step Observability] A POMP is said to be $N$ step observable if for every $f \in C_{b}(\mathcal{X}),\epsilon>0$, $\exists$ a measurable and bounded function $g:\mathcal{Y}^{N} \to \mathbb{R}$ such that \begin{small} \end{small} \item[(iii)][Observability] A POMP is said to be observable if it is $N$ step observable for some finite $N \in \mathbb{N}$. \end{itemize} \end{definition} \begin{remark} The definition of one step observability is a specific case of $N$ step observability, however the distinction is useful for at least two reasons: (i) One-step observability is often easier to check since one doesn't need to consider the effect of the state transition kernel, as this definition is only concerned with the measurement channel itself.
-On the other hand, there exist many setups where a system is observable, but not one step observable. (ii) In a stochastic control context, it follows that one step observability would be independent of any control policy (that is, observability would be universal over all policies), but $N>1$ step observability would be handled much more cautiously as this condition would be dependent on the control policy adopted (since there would be non-Markovian dependence between the measurements and the current state due to the policy adopted, leading to a more challenging verification process). \end{remark} \begin{theorem} Let $\mu \ll \nu$ and let the POMP be observable.
-Then $\pi_{n-}^{\mu}$ and $\pi_{n-}^{\nu}$ merge weakly as $n \to \infty$, $P^{\mu}$ a.s. \end{theorem}
+\begin{remark} [One-step observability and universality in the controlled setup] The definition of one step observability is a specific case of $N$ step observability, however the distinction is useful for at least two reasons: (i) One-step observability is often easier to check since one doesn't need to consider the effect of the state transition kernel, as this definition is only concerned with the measurement channel itself.
+On the other hand, there exist many setups where a system is observable, but not one step observable; see e.g. Section \ref{finiteEx}. (ii) Even though in this paper we consider a control-free setup, in a controlled context studied in a companion paper \cite{MYRobustControlledFS}, it follows that one step observability would be independent of any control policy (that is, observability would be universal over all policies and associated filter stability results apply under any control policy), but $N>1$ step observability would be handled much more cautiously as this condition would be dependent on the control policy adopted.
+Recently, filter stability results have been shown to be consequential in showing near-optimality of finite memory control policies and associated learning theoretic results for Partially Observed Markov Decision Processes \cite{kara2020near,kara2021convergence}.
+Accordingly, one-step observability results are particularly applicable for such scenarios. \end{remark}